Home

 Jobs

-Fabricating a tower extension in Ohio will create jobs and will prepare the fabricator for future wind business.
-Construction of the massive foundation (about 400 cubic yards of concrete), the electrical installation and the turbine erection will create other jobs, which will be temporary, but will prepare workers and companies for future opportunities.
+Construction of the massive foundation (about 400 cubic yards of concrete), the electrical installation and the turbine erection created jobs, which were temporary, but prepared workers and companies for future opportunities.

 Design Precautions

-People are free to be under the turbine, as they are at all installations, including the Science Center.
+People are free to be under the turbine, as they are at all installations, including the Great Lakes Science Center.
 Turbines on a properly designed foundation can withstand winds up to 110 mph.
 Turbines do not fall over.
-But, as a prudent precaution, the turbine will be located so as to be at least 287’ (1.10 x o.a.h.) from any structure or power line.
+But, as a prudent precaution, the turbine is located so as to be at least 287’ (1.10 x o.a.h.) from any structure or power line.
+It is approximately 1,000’ from all property lines of the Fairgrounds.

 Safety